Smital-Lunawat/PDF-Chatbot/README.md

 # PDF-Chatbot

 The application should allow users to ask questions related to a specific PDF document, with the LLM providing accurate answers.

+(Hosted on [Link to the webapp] psw726zg-3000.use.devtunnels.ms/)t

 ## Prerequisites